Richard Duncan-Jones

-Richard Phare Duncan-Jones, FBA, FSA (born 14 September 1937) is a British historian of the ancient world who specialises in Roman economy and society.
+Richard Phare Duncan-Jones, FBA, FSA (14 September 1937 – 15 May 2024) was a British historian of the ancient world who specialised in Roman economy and society.

 Early life and education

-Duncan-Jones is the son of philosopher Austin and playwright and literary scholar Elsie Duncan-Jones; his sister is the Shakespeare scholar Katherine Duncan-Jones.
+Duncan-Jones was the son of philosopher Austin and playwright and literary scholar Elsie Duncan-Jones; his sister was the Shakespeare scholar Katherine Duncan-Jones.
 He was educated at King Edward's School, Birmingham, and King's College, Cambridge (BA 1959, MA 1963, PhD 1965).

 Career

 In 1963, he was elected a fellow of Gonville and Caius College, Cambridge University.
-He was a college lecturer in classics and is a Life Fellow of the college.
+He was a college lecturer in classics and a Life Fellow of the college.

+Death

+Duncan-Jones died on 15 May 2024, at the age of 86.